Coventry Moving Costs: What Affects Time and Pricing

 • Stairs or long internal routes → Use sturdy, closed boxes and limit loose items to reduce trips and handling time.

-• Bulky furniture → Disassemble beds, wardrobes, and table legs in advance so crews can carry pieces safely in fewer trips.
+• Bulky furniture → Dismantle beds, wardrobes and table legs in advance so crews can carry pieces safely in fewer trips.

 • Narrow streets or school-run peaks → Target mid-morning or early afternoon slots to improve access and reduce congestion-related delays.

-• Accurate inventory and access notes → Share item lists, floor levels, and photos of entrances so the van size and team are right first time.
+• Accurate inventory and access notes → Share item lists, floor levels and entrance photos so the van size and team are right first time.

 Coventry moving costs: FAQs